aremu-smog/idan/README.md

 # idan

-A bash script that 'wraps' around any nodejs package manager.
-Tbh, it's just a way to improve my 'bash' script skills.
+A bash script that 'wraps' around any nodejs (yarn|npm|pnpm) package manager

 # Installation